Enzyme Nomenclature

 Accepted name: urease

-Reaction: urea + H2O = CO2 + 2 NH3
+Reaction: urea + 2 H2O = hydrogen carbonate + 2 NH3 (overall reaction)

 Systematic name: urea amidohydrolase

-Links to other databases: BRENDA, EAWAG-BBD, EXPASY, GTD, KEGG, Metacyc, PDB, CAS registry number: 9002-13-5
+Links to other databases: BRENDA, EAWAG-BBD, EXPASY, GTD, KEGG, MetaCyc, PDB, CAS registry number: 9002-13-5

 References:

-1. Dixon, N.E., Gazzola, C., Blakeley, R.L. and Zerner, B. Metal ions in enzymes using ammonia or amides.
+6. Dixon, N.E., Gazzola, C., Blakeley, R.L. and Zerner, B. Metal ions in enzymes using ammonia or amides.
 Science 191 (1976) 1144-1150.
+[PMID: 769157]

-2. Sumner, J.B.
-Urease, in Sumner, J.B. and Myrbäck, K. (Eds.), The Enzymes, vol. 1, Academic Press, New York, 1951, pp. 873-892.
+7. Sumner, J.B.
+Urease.
+In: Sumner, J.B. and Myrbäck, K. (Ed.), The Enzymes, vol. 1, Academic Press, New York, 1951, pp. 873-892.

-3. Varner, J.E.
-Urease, in Boyer, P.D., Lardy, H. and Myrbäck, K. (Eds.), The Enzymes, 2nd edn., vol. 4, Academic Press, New York, 1960, pp. 247-256.
+8. Varner, J.E.
+Urease.
+In: Boyer, P.D., Lardy, H. and Myrbäck, K. (Ed.), The Enzymes, 2nd edn, vol. 4, Academic Press, New York, 1960, pp. 247-256.

-[EC 3.5.1.5 created 1961]
+[EC 3.5.1.5 created 1961, modified 2024]

 EC 3.5.1.6